 - If a spouse participates, only they can respond to questions regarding their health.
 The employee cannot answer on their spouse's behalf.

 - Communicate clearly that a physician is always able to provide a waiver or reasonable alternative.

-- Recognize that improvement goals need to be clearly defined and reasonably attained in the time permitted and there needs to be alternatives to those goals as well.
+- Improvement goals must be clearly defined, reasonably attained in the time permitted, and have alternatives to be considered voluntary.

 - Limit entire rewards to 50% of premium (if including tobacco use).
 Until the EEOC takes a stance, the lower the percentage, the lower your risk for their disputes.